-Mentors are an integral part of LEAP’s holistic approach to education and helping women transition back into society.
-The women in our program lack access to basic resources needed to complete their business plan, such as computers and internet.
+Mentors are an integral part of LEAP’s holistic approach to education.
+The women in our in-prison program lack access to basic resources needed to complete their business plan, such as computers and internet.
 In addition, most women in prison are isolated, and go months or even years without a visitor.
 The prospect of release is exciting, but also stressful as they consider getting a job, housing, and re-connecting with their children and society in general.
 The one-on-one mentor relationship provides a helping hand and friendly face during the critical transition months.

 Mentors are asked to commit, at a minimum, to the following:

-- Monthly visits at Homestead Correctional Institution for 6-8 months.
+- In-Prison Mentors: 3 visits at Homestead Correctional Institution.
 We visit as a group and meet at 8:15 AM and finish at approximately 10:30 AM.
 Also, monthly contact for the first year post-release.
 Virtual Mentors: 5 virtual meetings with your mentee over the 12 week course.

-- Communication in between prison visits to assist with basic internet research needed for coursework.
+- Communication in between visits/meetings to assist with basic internet research needed for coursework.

 - Providing guidance, encouragement, and support to their mentees as they navigate the difficult transition from prison to community.